syanix/SupplyChainSystem/GITHUB_WORKFLOW_CHANGES.md

    - Improved verification process to ensure successful deployments
    - Fixed artifact name to correctly reference `web-artifact` instead of `web-deployment`
    - Eliminated the need for Git initialization by using CLI approach
+   - Leverages Vercel's build system instead of using prebuilt artifacts

 ## Build Workflow Details